Sayeem2004/steganoGAN/README.md

 - Train SteganoGAN on various combinations (we will decide them now)
 - Implement Reed-Solomon encryption algorithm (so we can actually test out on text inputs, for some cool examples).
 - Obtain the classical steganoanalysis tools, and be ready to test them out on the trained models.

+- On RTX 5070 Ti, takes about 15 seconds per epoch.
+On a M1 Mac takes about 20 mins per epoch.